maurits-out/spring-boot-movie-mashup/README.md

 Once running you can access the web interface of Zipkin in your browser using http://localhost:9411/zipkin.

 ### Service registration and discovery
 To use service registration and discovery first the Movie Eureka service must be started.
 This service provides a registry based on [Netflix Eureka](https://github.com/Netflix/eureka).

+#### Registration
 Both the Movie Recommender and the Movie Rater service will automatically register themselves during start-up.
 This is achieved simply by adding the `spring-cloud-starter-netflix-eureka-client` as a dependency to both modules.
 When inspecting the [dashboard](http://localhost:8761)  of the Movie Eureka service both the Movie Recommender and Movie Rater service should be visible under the section _Instances currently registered with Eureka_.
+These services have the application name set to MOVIE-RECOMMENDER and MOVIE-RATER respectively (this can be controlled using the spring.application.name property of each service).

+#### Discovery
+Next we want the Movie Mashup service to obtain the URLs of the Movie Recommender and the Movie Rater services from the registry.
+To do so we need to do the following.
+1. Add `spring-cloud-starter-netflix-eureka-client` as a dependency to the Movie Mashup module.
+2. Add the `eureka.client.serviceUrl` property in `movie-mashup.yml` to contain the URL of the Movie Eureka service (http://localhost:8761/eureka/).
+3. Change the `movie-recommender-service.base-url` and `movie-rater-service.base-url` properties in the same file by replacing the part in the URL containing the server name and port number with the application name (MOVIE-RECOMMENDER and MOVIE-RATER, see above).